keenanhi/keenanhi.github.io/blog/about/_posts/2016-12-01-What-Is-Mastering.md

 layout: post
 subtitle: About us
 title: What is Mastering?
-description: About Get Mastered
+description: What mastering means to us
 tags: mastering

 cover: /img/backgrounds/disk.jpg
 coveralt: interface
 ---

 Music mastering means different things to different people.
-Of course, there are some technical parts of its definition that most agree upon - but to us at Get Mastered, there are a few hugely important parts of the mastering process that are lost with cheap mastering services and auto-"mastering" softwares.
+Of course, there are some technical aspects of mastering that most agree upon - but to us at Get Mastered, there are a few hugely important parts of the mastering process that are lost with cheap mastering services and auto-"mastering" softwares.

 Mastering is, in essence, the process of transforming a mix which has been bounced or exported as one stereo audio file into a finalized, ready to release song.